 What are your job responsibilities as an Accountant?
-If you love crunching numbers and dealing with stats, and looking to build a profitable living in the future, a career in accounting may be the one for you.
+If you love crunching numbers, dealing with stats, and looking to build a profitable living in the future, a career in accounting may be the one for you.
 Let’s explore!

 The Salary You Can Expect

-To do this, they must collect, analyze, and organize financial data of their clients, and keep the business running by tracking possible problems before they affect the company greatly.
+To do this, they must collect, analyze, and organize the financial data of their clients and keep the business running by tracking possible problems before they affect the company greatly.

 Aside from doing risk mitigation work, an accountant can also strategize and help business owners improve their financial standing.
 Because of their expertise with business laws and other specifics, their advice is often vital in different decision-making activities.

 Additionally, they inspect possible discrepancies in an entity’s financial records and possibly deal with any legalities together with the legal team.

 Depending on their experience and expertise, the tasks of accountants are usually compartmentalized, especially in big corporations that require teams to manage several aspects of their financial systems.

 In the US, there is a surplus of job opportunities for accountancy graduates.
 Individuals with specialized fields in the said industry typically have different responsibilities, with a few listed below:

 Certified Public Accountant